 The Immigration and Border Management Division has the institutional responsibility for overseeing activities related to border management solutions and immigration and visa support services.
 The Division provides assistance to governments in developing, testing and implementing new approaches to address particular migration processing challenges, including the use of biometrics and automated processing solutions.
 It provides technical support to governments to address core capacity- building needs on border and identity solutions policy and operational systems – including data systems – border management, travel documents, border security, immigrant detention and alternatives to detention, countering migrant smuggling, border management and trade, and humanitarian border management.
 The Division also helps to develop initiatives to assist governments and migrants with regard to access to regular migration regimes that are efficient, reliable and secure.
 It also oversees the implementation of IOM’s global immigration and visa support services programmes.
 For more information, see Immigration and Border Management.

-The Migrant Assistance Division is responsible for providing analysis, policy and technical guidance to the field in assisted voluntary return and reintegration, counter-trafficking activities and general assistance for stranded and vulnerable migrants, including unaccompanied minors.
+The Migrant Protection and Assistance Division is responsible for providing analysis, policy and technical guidance to the field in assisted voluntary return and reintegration, counter-trafficking activities and general assistance for stranded and vulnerable migrants, including unaccompanied minors.
 The Division supports the field in developing and implementing safe and dignified assisted voluntary return and sustainable reintegration programmes for migrants returning to their home country; supports the development and implementation of activities directed towards the prevention of abuse and exploitation of migrants; and provides direct assistance to migrants who have been trafficked or who may have experienced abuse or exploitation, particularly vulnerable groups such as the elderly and unaccompanied migrant children.
 The Division also provides relevant capacity-building to stakeholders, including governments, CSOs, international organizations and other partners to promote better knowledge and establishment of necessary synergies.
 For more information, see Assisted Voluntary Return and Reintegration; Counter-Trafficking.

 The Labour Mobility and Human Development Division is responsible for providing policy and operational guidance in matters related to labour mobility, diaspora communities and their links to development, and migrant integration.
 The Division helps build IOM global capacity to address needs and priorities of governments, civil society, the private sector and migrants, to implement programmes in the field of labour mobility and to promote migrant workers’ responsibilities and rights.
 It also supports the implementation of programmes to help create an environment in which migrants can support their societies and develop their individual and collective potential in order to contribute to sustainable development and poverty reduction for the benefit of migrants, their families and communities, and of countries of origin and destination.
 In consultation with governments, civil society, the private sector and migrants, the Division develops tools and best practices to enable migrants to adapt and integrate rapidly into their new countries of settlement and to promote a harmonious coexistence between newcomers and host communities, in accordance with decent standards of living, human rights and self-respect.
 For more information, see Labour Migration; Migration and Development; Migrant Training; Migrant Integration.